NttTram/AI-Image-Classification-Splitting-API/Next.md

 # What's next?

-- [ ] Split the detected areas into snip cuts/shots img saved in certain files.
+- [x] Split the detected areas into snip cuts/shots img saved in certain files.
-- [ ] The splitted imgs are named after their label and can be renamed.
+- [x] The splitted imgs are named after their label and can be renamed.
 - [ ] Deleted after postman

+- [ ] Check on how to store it on local host instead of on docker server